 Appearance By Phone or Video

-Often, if a court schedules a child custody or child support hearing at an inconvenient time or place, it may be possible to request an alternative form of appearance such as via phone or video.
+Often, if a court schedules a child custody or child support hearing at an inconvenient time or place, it may be possible to request an alternative form of an appearance such as via phone or video.

 Postponement of Case